kstenerud/concise-encoding/cbe-specification.md

 #### Variable width Int

-Variable width integers are encoded as blocks of little endian ordered bytes with a length header.
+Variable width integers are encoded as a block of little endian ordered bytes, prefixed with a length header.
 The length header is encoded as an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128), denoting how many bytes of integer data follows.
 The sign is encoded in the type field.

     [type] [length] [byte 1 (low)] ... [byte x (high)]